Agents

 Reusable Schemas

 Define reusable schemas within your workflow to promote consistency and reduce duplication across multiple agents and actions.
-This approach leverages Compozy's $ref directive to reference schema definitions.
+Reference schemas directly by ID (no $ref).

 Defining Schemas